System dynamics: Causal loop diagrams

 In the system dynamics methodology, a problem or a system (e.g., ecosystem, political system or mechanical system) may be represented as a causal loop diagram.
 A causal loop diagram is a simple map of a system with all its constituent components and their interactions.
 By capturing interactions and consequently the feedback loops (see figure below), a causal loop diagram reveals the structure of a system.
 By understanding the structure of a system, it becomes possible to ascertain a system's behavior over a certain time period.

 The causal loop diagram of the new product introduction may look as follows:

 There are two feedback loops in this diagram.
 The positive reinforcement (labeled R) loop on the right indicates that the more people have already adopted the new product, the stronger the word-of-mouth impact.
 There will be more references to the product, more demonstrations, and more reviews.
 This positive feedback should generate sales that continue to grow.

 The second feedback loop on the left is negative reinforcement (or "balancing" and hence labeled B).
 Clearly, growth cannot continue forever, because as more and more people adopt, there remain fewer and fewer potential adopters.

 Both feedback loops act simultaneously, but at different times they may have different strengths.
 Thus one might expect growing sales in the initial years, and then declining sales in the later years.
 However, in general a causal loop diagram does not specify the structure of a system sufficiently to permit determination of its behavior from the visual representation alone.

 Stock and flow diagrams

 Causal loop diagrams aid in visualizing a system's structure and behavior, and analyzing the system qualitatively.
 To perform a more detailed quantitative analysis, a causal loop diagram is transformed to a stock and flow diagram.
 A stock and flow model helps in studying and analyzing the system in a quantitative way; such models are usually built and simulated using computer software.

 A stock is the term for any entity that accumulates or depletes over time.
 A flow is the rate of change in a stock.

-In our example, there are two stocks: Potential adopters and Adopters.
+In this example, there are two stocks: Potential adopters and Adopters.
 There is one flow: New adopters.
 For every new adopter, the stock of potential adopters declines by one, and the stock of adopters increases by one.